Skip to content

 1. Centralize What You Can

-Central procurement brings bargaining power.
 If you have 50 outlets ordering independently, you’re overpaying.
-Centralization gives control.
+However, central procurement brings bargaining power and gives control.
 For example, a national distributor for retail chains saves up to 20% on costs by aggregating purchases into a single source contract.

 2. Localize What You Should